tanivelisse/Cute-Robot-Dancers/README.md

 ### Objectives

-My goal was to build a simple game that was fun to play and that could have more featueres added in time.
+My goal was to build a simple game that was fun to play and that could have more features added in time.

 I was inspired by games like "Dance Dance Revolution" and "Just Dance", and then adapted it to a keyboard friendly game.